Yale-BIM/f21-assignments/assignment-3/README.md

 ## Tests

-A set of public tests has been provided for your code - they are a subset of the tests we will use to grade your code.
-Please run these tests before submitting your assignment.
+A set of public tests has been provided for your code - they are a subset of the tests that will be used to grade your code.
+Please run the public tests before submitting your assignment.

-To run these tests, refer to the [README.md](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-4/shutter_track_target_public_tests) in the `shutter_track_target_public_tests` package.
+To run these tests, refer to the [README.md](https://github.com/Yale-BIM/f20-assignments/tree/master/assignment-3/shutter_track_target_public_tests) in the `shutter_track_target_public_tests` package.

 ## Part I. Creating a Custom ROS Message Type
 ROS uses [messages](http://wiki.ros.org/msg) of various types to transmit information between nodes.
-For example, in the past you have worked with [TransformStamped](http://docs.ros.org/kinetic/api/geometry_msgs/html/msg/TransformStamped.html) messages and [PoseStamped](http://docs.ros.org/kinetic/api/geometry_msgs/html/msg/PoseStamped.html).
+For example, in the past you have worked with [TransformStamped](http://docs.ros.org/kinetic/api/geometry_msgs/html/msg/TransformStamped.html) messages and [PoseStamped](http://docs.ros.org/kinetic/api/geometry_msgs/html/msg/PoseStamped.html) messages.
 Now, you will create your own custom message type.

 To get started, read [this tutorial on Creating Messages and Services](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv) in ROS.
-Then, follow the steps below to make your own message type as in the tutorial.
-This message type will serve in the next parts of the assignment to send information about a detected visual target.
+In particular, focus on understanding Sections 1-3 of the tutorial, as they describe how to create a new message type and how to check that this new type was set up properly in your workspace.
+Then, follow the steps below to make your own message type, similar to the steps in the tutorial.
+This message type will serve in the next parts of the assignment to send information about a detected visual target through ROS.

 1. Create a `msg` directory within the `shutter_track_target` ROS repository of this assignment.
 This directory will hold your new message definition.